jimmytpham/TicTacToe/README.md

 # TicTacToe
-This is a tictactoe game for Android
+This is a tictactoe game for Android that allows PvP or CPU